Fastmail guide for personal users

 More information on receiving mail.

-You might want to compose a new mail, or reply to an existing mail.
-You can adjust who your message is going to by changing the list of email addresses in the 'to' field.
+You might want to compose a new email, or reply to an existing mail.
+You can adjust whom your message is going to by changing the list of email addresses in the

-The 'cc' (carbon copy) field allows you to set who else will be sent a copy.
-The 'bcc' (blind carbon copy) field allows you to choose who else will be sent a copy without anyone else knowing that you've also included them.
+Bcc: (blind carbon copy) field lets you choose who else will be sent a copy without anyone else seeing these additional recipients.

 You can also attach files, and change the formatting of your message.